lexriacodes/2025-08-apollo-graphql-practice/README.md

-Of course.
-Here is a summary perfect for a repository's `README.md` file:

 ### Project Summary

 A full-stack CRUD application built with **React** and **Apollo Client** on the frontend, and **Apollo Server** with **GraphQL** on the backend.